 Malaria can be prevented by what is called vector control, preventing mosquitoes from biting.
-The two most effective ways to prevent malaria are using insecticide treated bed nets and spraying an insecticide on the interior walls of homes, called indoor residual spraying.
-Because pregnant women are vulnerable to malaria, in countries with moderate to high malaria transmission, WHO recommends that pregnant women take a preventive treatment referred to as intermittent preventive treatment in pregnancy (IPTp).
+The two most effective ways to prevent malaria are using insecticide-treated bed nets and spraying an insecticide on the interior walls of homes, called indoor residual spraying.
+Because pregnant women are vulnerable to malaria, in countries with moderate to high malaria transmission, the WHO recommends that pregnant women take a preventive treatment referred to as intermittent preventive treatment in pregnancy (IPTp).
 In certain parts of the world, WHO now recommends that infants and children under 5 years of age take preventive treatment, referred to as intermittent preventive treatment in infants and seasonal malaria chemoprevention, respectively.
 Travelers can use antimalarials to prevent malaria.

 Why are children under 5 at risk of malaria?

 In areas where malaria transmission is high, children over 5 years of age usually acquire partial immunity by repeated exposure to the disease.
 For children under 5 and others who have not acquired immunity or have HIV, malaria infection can cause severe malaria, which can rapidly lead to death.
 In areas with malaria, children under 5 with a fever should be diagnosed for malaria within 24 hours of onset of a fever and promptly treated if they test positive for malaria.